Arkos-LoG/DotNetCoreArango/README.md

 # DotNetCoreArango
-Sample REST API backend using ASP.NET Core and ArangoDB for SPA
+Sample REST API backend using ASP.NET Core 1.1 and ArangoDB for SPA ASP.Net Core Identity and Driver for ArangoDB by Border East https://github.com/bordereast